 Summary

-In this unit, you have learned that organizational psychology as an application-oriented science primarily investigates employees’ work-related emotions, motivations, and behaviors in organizations.
-Another major topic of organizational psychology is organizational culture and climate, which show diversity in five dimensions worldwide.
-During the working routine and social interaction, becoming an active listener and providing performance feedback to coworkers are crucial communication skills for individual employees.
+In this unit, you have learned that organizational psychology as an application-oriented science that primarily investigates employees’ work-related emotions, motivations, and behaviors in organizations.
+Another major topic of organizational psychology is organizational culture and climate, which can be described along five dimensions.
+During the work routine and social interaction, becoming an active listener and providing performance feedback to coworkers are crucial communication skills for individual employees.
 Furthermore, while communicating with others, work conflict is an unavoidable issue that every organizational member needs to cope with.
 Analyzing work conflicts from three levels helps employees effectively reduce and manage their internal and external conflicts in organizations.
-As the main formats of organizational change, mergers and acquisitions create uncertainty and could largely influence employees’ psychological conditions.
+As the main formats of organizational change, mergers and acquisitions create uncertainty and can have an influence on employees’ psychological state.
 Under the changed circumstance, the expected psychological consequences are resistance to change and loss of organizational identification.
-While facing organizational changes, adequate psychological preparation can be done on both an individual and a leadership level.
+While facing organizational changes, adequate psychological preparation can be carried out at both an individual and a leadership level.